 Legendary and Epic weapons have the strongest DPS relative to their level and also give you the most stat boosts.

 Common weapons give you one boost, Rare ones give you two, and Epic weapons give you three.
-Legendary weapons also give you third, but the last one is a golden unique ability.
+Legendary weapons also give you three, but the last one is a golden unique ability.
 Once you find a Legendary weapon, you unlock its Legendary Engraving, which means you can give its golden perk to any other weapon.

 Best weapons in Assassin’s Creed Odyssey for the early and mid-game